Louisville officials release 911 calls revealing new details about mass shooting at bank

 "This is a total shock.
 He was a really good kid who came from a really good family," said the classmate, who asked not to be identified and has not spoken with Sturgeon in recent years.
 "I can't even say how much this doesn't make sense.
 I can't believe it."

-It's still not clear what provoked the shooter to go on the deadly rampage.
-Sturgeon used an AR-15-style rifle -- the choice weapon of many US mass shooters -- he'd legally bought six days before the attack, police have said.
+It's still unclear what provoked the shooter to go on the deadly rampage.
+Sturgeon legally purchased the AR-15-style rifle -- the choice weapon of many US mass shooters -- six days before the attack, police have said.

 Kentucky has some of the least restrictive gun laws in the US: no "Red flag" laws, no universal background checks, permitless concealed carry and no waiting period between buying a firearm and taking possession of it.
 Those relaxed gun laws, experts say, help explain why the state has a firearm death rate higher than the national average, according to the CDC.